Envy (esports): Valorant

 On July 13, 2020, Team Envy signed as an official organization for Valorant esports.
 They signed on Adam "aKis" Kisseberth, Abdo "C4Lypso" Agha, Pujan "FNS" Mehta, Anthony "mummAy" DiPaolo, and Jake "kaboose" McDonald as their first 5.
 After participating in a few events, Team Envy took the next step in building out their Valorant roster.
 On September 12, they added Victor "Victor" Wong and Austin "Crashies" Roberts and added "aKis" and "C4Lypso" to their reserve team.
 On June 30, 2021, they loaned Jimmy "Marved" Nguyen from FaZe Clan and moved Jake "kaboose" McDonald to the bench.
 On August 5, 2021, they acquired Jaccob "yay" Whiteaker from Andbox and moved Anthony "mummAy" DiPaolo to the bench.
 When asked the difference between Andbox and Team Envy, yay commented that Envy's players were "more instinctual" and that they "understand how to support my playstyle better so that I am best set up for success".
 On February 10, 2022, the team announced that it would be competing under the OpTic Gaming brand moving forward.

+On March 8, 2025, Team Envy rejoined the Valorant competitive scene by signing the highly successful "RANKERS" roster.
+The team, composed of Matteo "P0PPIN" Weber, Ayan "ion2x" Rastogi, "Eggsterr", Hunter "Inspire" Schline, and Alex "canezerra" Banyasz, along with head coach Dakota "Stunner" MacLeod, had demonstrated exceptional form throughout late 2024 and early 2025 in the North American Tier 2 scene in Valorant Challengers.
+The team would earn their spot in the Valorant Champions Tour (VCT) Americas for 2026 by winning the VCT Ascension Americas tournament in October 2025, doing so against TSM.

+Apex Legends

+On January 17, 2025, to accompany the relaunch of ENVY, the team signed the Apex Legends roster Loan Sharks, consisting of Dropped, Knocked, YanYa and coach raven (who coached TSM to the Year 3 Championship).
+The team competed at the Apex Legends Global Series (ALGS) Year 4 Championship in Sapporo, Japan, finishing in 14th place.
+For the ALGS Open, the team would release Knoqd, YanYa and raven, replacing them with zap, Sikezz and Talmadge as coach, with ENVY finishing in 8th.
+On May 28, 2025, ENVY would let go of their roster, with their core picked up by Chinese organization All Gamers.